alexpaul/Data-Structures-and-Algorithms/HackerRank.md

 * JavaScript has autocomplete support, Swift does not.
 * JavaScript runs tests much faster.
-* Swift encounters way more edge case run issues with the HackerRank compiler.
+* Swift encounters way more edge case run issues within the HackerRank compiler.